Alcohol or drug suspension hearings

 Hearings for Habitual Traffic Offenders

-If you have a Habitual Traffic Offender suspension/revocation, you may choose to appear for a scheduled hearing prior to the effective date of the suspension/revocation.
+If you have a Habitual Traffic Offender suspension/revocation, you may choose to appear for a hearing prior to the effective date of the suspension/revocation.
 Appearance is not required if you are not challenging the accuracy of the record.

 You must see an RMV Hearings Officer prior to being reinstated for a Habitual Traffic Offender suspension/revocation.